 The most flavorful pantry staple recipe!
 This West African Peanut Stew with Chicken is a perfectly satisfying meal made mostly with pantry staple (non-perishable) ingredients.

-So now that the majority of folks are hunkering down, working from home, and social distancing, everyone is talking about what foods to stock your kitchen with.
+So now that the majority of folks are hunkering down and working from home, everyone is talking about what foods to stock your kitchen with.
 There’s an uptick in fear mongering around processed foods and influencers are using this opportunity to sell their wellness gimmicks to “boost your immune system.”
 Well this registered dietitian is here to tell you that the most important thing you can do right now to support your immune system is eat enough, sleep, and try to relax.
 It’s really okay if right now you are eating more foods from a box, can, or the freezer.
 They still provide plenty of nutrients and energy.

 And since most of us are going to be relying more on non-perishables to make dishes for the foreseeable future, I’m going to focus my recipes right now on utilizing pantry staples.
 Today’s recipe is super comforting and satisfying, which is the kind of food we all need right now.
 It’s okay to find comfort and soothing in food always but especially during challenging times like these.

 How to Make West African Stew with Chicken

 Here are the pantry staples you’ll need:

 - chicken broth

 - spices (cayenne, paprika, cumin – or smoked paprika)

 - chicken (but this can be frozen!)